logo

 As of January 13th, 2026, there are a total of 13,944 MBBS seats in Karnataka, which are distributed across 72 medical institutions across the state.
 Over 36% of the total seats, i.e., 5,045 MBBS seats, were in private institutes, the highest compared to other institute types.
 The government institute type held over 30% of the total MBBS seats in Karnataka in 2025, with 4,249 MBBS seats.
 2,800 MBBS seats were in 12 deemed institutes in the state, and 1,850 MBBS seats were in state private universities across the state.

-The Karnataka state government has decided to send proposals to the NMC for opening new medical colleges in Ramanagara and Bagalkot for the NEET 2026-27 session.
+The Karnataka state government has sent proposals to the NMC for opening five new medical colleges in the state for the NEET 2026-27 session.

 Previously, the state government sought approvals for new medical colleges in Ramanagara and Kanakapura.
 The requests to open these new medical colleges were, however, denied due to factors including a lack of infrastructure and inadequate teaching & non-teaching staff in these institutes.
 The permission to start new colleges in Ramanagara and Kanakapura was denied by NMC for three consecutive years, i.e., 2023-24, 2024-2025, and 2025-2026.